Select Page

 Biometrics as a solution to protect minors

-Biometrics, by using unique and inimitable characteristics of each person, provide an effective parental control tool for safeguarding children in digital environments.
+Biometrics, by using unique and inimitable characteristics of each person, provide an effective parental control tool for identity verification for the protection of children.

 Biometric technology not only simplifies access but also confirms that the person attempting to log in to a device or app is indeed the authorised user.
 Biometric authentication systems, like MobbID, recognise individuals within seconds, ensuring that only pre-registered, authorised users—like children approved by their parents—can access restricted areas.